Scalable Interactive Model of an Off-World Community

 Perhaps you will find the answers …

-Users select astronauts, crew quarters, life support and food rations, greenhouse and plants, solar power generation and batteries and then set the model in motion.
-The Dashboard provides detailed monitoring of food, water, various components of air, power generation, storage, and consumption, hour by hour for the duration of the mission.
+SIMOC users select astronauts, crew quarters, life support and food rations, greenhouse and plants, solar power generation and batteries and then set the model in motion.
+The dashboard provides detailed monitoring of food, water, various components of air, power generation, storage, and consumption, hour by hour of the simulated mission.

-At the SIMOC website, all phases of development are described in detail.
-On-line tutorials prepare users for a first use of SIMOC, simulation datasets are available for download, and the literature review and resources used to build SIMOC are available for those eager to learn more.
-A Next Generation Science Standards (NGSS) aligned curriculum for grades 5-8 and 9-14 will soon be made available.
+At the SIMOC website, on-line tutorials prepare users for a first use of SIMOC with simulation datasets and the Next Generation Science Standards (NGSS) aligned curriculum for grades 5-8 and 9-14 available for download.

 Sheri Klug Boonstra